Stelios Giannakopoulos: Early career

-Born in Athens, Stelios is the second son of Alekos, a former football player who played during the 1960's.
+Giannakopoulos is the second son of Alekos, a former football player who played during the 1960's.
 He joined Ethnikos Asteras (the semi-professional club of his neighbourhood Kaisariani) when he was seven years old, later moved for one year to Doxa Vyronas, and finally made his first-team debut for Ethnikos Asteras in the autumn of 1991, in a season which ended with the club gaining promotion to the professional Third Division.
 Next year, in his opening season as a professional, the young striker found himself scoring six goals and impressing the scouters of clubs that participated in higher divisions.
 In the summer of 1993 he moved to Paniliakos; he stayed there for three years, scoring 26 goals in 84 games and establishing himself as a member of the national U21 team.

 Olympiacos

-Having attracted the attention of the top clubs, in the summer of 1996 Stelios signed for Olympiacos F.C. at the age of 21.
-One of Stelios' career highlights came in only his second season with the club when he prestigiously scored Olympiacos' first ever Champions League goal against Porto.
+Having attracted the attention of the top clubs, in the summer of 1996 Giannakopoulos signed for Olympiacos at the age of 21.
+One of Giannakopoulos' career highlights came in only his second season with the club when he prestigiously scored Olympiacos' first ever Champions League goal against Porto.
 The stunning 40-meter lob was voted as the goal of the competition by fans and also led to Olympiacos' first ever win in the competition.
-Olympiacos won the Greek championship in every single season while Stelios was with them and reached the quarter finals of the Champions League during the 1998–99 season.
+Olympiacos won the Greek championship in every single season while Giannakopoulos was with them and reached the quarter finals of the Champions League during the 1998–99 season.
 His reputation as a player was cemented in his last and most successful season with the club when he scored 15 goals, including 2 goals in the title deciding 3–0 win over arch rivals Panathinaikos in May 2003.
-Stelios spent a total of seven successful seasons there as a regular player, making a total of 189 appearances and scoring 63 goals in all competitions.
-To this day Giannakopoulos regularly attends special events at his former club and is considered a legend by the fans, notably for the determination he put into every match including the derbies against arch-rivals Panathinaikos and AEK Athens where he scored many of his finest goals.
+Giannakopoulos spent a total of seven successful seasons there as a regular player, making a total of 189 appearances and scoring 63 goals in all competitions.
+To this day Giannakopoulos regularly attends special events at his former club and is considered a legend by the fans, notably for the determination he put into every match including the derbies against arch-rivals Panathinaikos and AEK Athens, where he scored many of his finest goals.